Information and Support

-To help lessen the impact, U. S. Steel is providing extensive benefits and support to our employees.
-Certain benefits will depend on whether you are a represented or non-represented employee, the length of your service with the company, and subject to the terms of the applicable plans.
-In general, the benefits available to eligible affected employees will include:
+Certain benefits will depend on whether you are a represented or non-represented employee, and the length of your service with the company.
+Benefits are subject to the terms of the applicable plans.
+See “Available Benefits & Helpful Links” section below for more information and helpful links.

 Available Benefits & Helpful Links